jnyfah/jnyfah.github.io/_posts/buildsystems2.md

 ---

-Now lets see what goes on behind the scenes
+Now let's see what goes on behind the scenes

 The source code is fed through a pipeline with four unique sections, each of which performs a specific task.
 Each section in this pipeline takes a specific input from the one before it and creates a specific output for the section after it.
 This procedure continues along the pipeline until the last section generates a product.
 These sections are as follows:
 - Preprocessor